beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Sinus tachycardia during exercise or stress is normal and doesn't need treatment.
+Sinus tachycardia during exercise or stress is normal and does not need treatment.

-Some people might need a catheter ablation procedure.
-In this procedure, a small catheter is inserted through a large blood vessel in the groin and threaded through your veins to reach the heart.
-The electrical 'circuit' causing the irregular heart rhythm is then identified and disrupted using radiofrequency heat or other techniques.
+Some types of arrhythmias can be treated with catheter ablation.
+In this procedure, a small catheter is inserted into your heart through a large blood vessel in your groin.
+The area producing signals causing your irregular heart rhythm is found and destroyed using electricity.

 What are the complications of tachycardia?

-If you have sinus tachycardia with no underlying medical cause, you're unlikely to have any complications.
-Whatever has caused your sinus tachycardia will go away, and your heart rate will return to normal.
+If you have sinus tachycardia with no underlying medical cause, you are unlikely to have any complications.
+Whatever has caused your sinus tachycardia will go away and your heart rate will return to normal.

-If not treated, other types of abnormal tachycardia can lead to:
+If not treated, abnormal types of tachycardia can lead to:

 Resources and support